-After school tutoring has proven to be effective for some students and not for others depending on family schedules in the afternoon.
-Also, though tutoring was provided as planned, the lower grade students (K-4) have not taken as much advantage due to location out of their school building three days a week, but Local Control and Accountability Plan Template Page 16 of 23 are more likely to use it on Tuesday and Thursdays when they have PE in or around the same building.
-In relation to Action 2, our overall CAASPP scores seem to point to an effectiveness in increasing both Math and ELA scores on the CAASPP in after school tutoring, one-on-one small group interventions, and staff training.
+After school tutoring (Goal 3, Action 1) has proven to be effective for some students and not for others depending on family schedules in the afternoon.
+Also, though tutoring was provided as planned, the lower grade students (K-4) have not taken as much advantage due to location out of their school building three days a week, but are more likely to use it on Tuesday and Thursdays when they have PE in or around the same building.
+Our overall CAASPP scores seem to point to an effectiveness in increasing both Math and ELA scores on the CAASPP in after school tutoring (Goal 3, Action 1), one-on-one small group interventions (Goal 3, Action 2), and staff training (Goal 3, Action 3).
 Also, 92% of the teachers and staff surveyed reported that, "The current Professional Development opportunities meet my needs as an educator".
-The student survey given in the spring indicates that students are given the support they need at school and feel safe in the school environment.
+However, our Professional Development program (Goal 3, Action 3) needs to become more robust, and changes have been made to our professional development offerings to address this need.
+The student survey (Goal 3, Action 4) given in the spring indicates that students are given the support they need at school and feel safe in the school environment.